 Canadian citizens do not need a visa for travel to countries within the Schengen area.
 However, visa-free travel only applies to stays of up to 90 days in any 180-day period.
 Stays are cumulative and include visits to all Schengen area countries.

-Canadians planning to stay in the Schengen area for a longer period of time will require a visa from the countries they are travelling to.
+Canadians planning to stay in the Schengen area for a longer period of time will require a visa from the countries to which they are travelling.